gu-lseg/intro-to-programming/source/interpreter_debugging.rst

 Type `h` to get a list of all the commands.
 The important ones for now are:

-These move line of execution:
+Move along the execution timeline:

 * `l` print lines of code surrounding cursor
 * `n` execute next line
 * `s` step into a line.
 Typically used for entering functions.
 * `c` continue till the end of the program (or next break point).

-These are for examining the current location:
+Inspect the current location:

 * `w` print frames on the stack at current position
 * `u` go up a frame in stack